 You need support in so many ways to help you get to your goals.

 For me, my biggest support was my partner (Deaks) and my family.

 - To get my hair coloured and cut

 - To have a bath or a shower which wasn’t a race against time

 - To sit with a coffee and a book

 - To be able to have my 20 minutes workout.

 From the start me and Deaks agreed – we’re a team.
 For our gorgeous boy to be happy & content, for our family to be happy we had to work together.

-We do things together as a family (very often visiting the health club and working out, swimming together.
-It’s not for everyone but it’s what we like)
+- It’s important that we do things together as a family (very often visiting the health club and working out, swimming together.
+It’s not for everyone but it’s what we like).